 Additional hospital benefits in 340B contract pharmacy relationships

-Reduced Readmissions.
-Particularly when patients can’t afford the “market rate” costs of medications, and the entity uses 340B savings to offer those medications at reduced costs — or even, in some instances, at no cost.
+This benefit particularly applies when patients can’t afford the “market rate” costs of medications, and the entity uses 340B savings to offer those medications at reduced costs — or even, in some instances, at no cost.
 Statistical evidence indicates that up to 70% of all preventable readmissions are due to patient prescription non-compliance.
 What’s more, based on the analytics generated by ProxsysRx’s proprietary software, readmissions from prescription non-compliance are often significantly more expensive than other readmissions.

-Continuity Of Care may also be improved, when hospitals extend pharmacy services to patients who have no other access to affordable medications.
+Continuity of Care may also be improved, when hospitals extend pharmacy services to patients who have no other access to affordable medications.

 Patient Satisfaction increases when contract pharmacy programs increase patient convenience and/or access to affordable discharge prescriptions.